trandinhkhoa/crypto_exchange/README.md

 # Test
 - Run
 ```
-make run
+make run ARGS="-freshstart=false -port=3000"
 ```
-The server is hardcoded to run at port `3000`.
+    - `-freshstart=true` if this is first time the application is ran.
+Otherwise it will  continue from a saved state in the database
 - Launch the frontend.
 https://github.com/trandinhkhoa/crypto_exchange_frontend
     - The frontend (hardcoded to run at port `8080`) is already hardcoded to connect to port `3000`.